How to Write a Resignation Letter (With Examples) [20+ Free Templates]

 The following resignation format should be followed when writing a professional resignation letter.

-- Use a professional font like Helvetica, Garamond, Times New Roman.
+- Use a professional font like Helvetica, Garamond, or Times New Roman.

 Below are resignation letters and free templates.